treemark/SpringBootAngularStack/README.md

 # A full stack demonstration of spring boot and angular.

-### This project is an opensource example used for training purposes for Autonoma Consulting LLC
+### This project is an opensource example for anyone wishing to learn about full stack web development

 #### Demonstrated features include:
 - Swagger and openAPI generated angular stub for back-end communication/orchestration layer